-In Part Two students submit their dissertation on an approved subject of their choice which may, or may not, be based on work submitted in Part One.
+In Part Two students submit their dissertation of between 15,000 and 20,000 words on an approved subject of their choice which may, or may not, be based on work submitted in Part One.
 Successful completion of the MTh can lead to doctoral work for suitable candidates.